Spicy Black Bean Soup with Tomatoes

 - 8 corn tortillas – OR – a bag of tortilla chips.
 (Optional, for serving)

-- 1 cup corn oil (disregard if using tortilla chips)
+- Corn oil or vegetable oil, for frying (disregard if using tortilla chips)

 - Heat oil in a large heavy bottom saucepan or dutch oven over medium heat.

 - Add the diced onions and cook, stirring occasionally, until softened and translucent, about 5 minutes